-Our basic equations () for Model I aim to identify the impact of social security programs on income, poverty, and health solely from variations across cohorts, by controlling for both age and year effects.
+Our basic equations (\) for Model I aim to identify the impact of public pension programs on income and poverty solely from variations across cohorts, by controlling for both age and year effects.
 This age-year cell approach, however, is likely to fail to exploit of important variations in benefits across groups within age-year cells.
-These within age-year cell variations can help identify the effects of benefits changes, and there are at least two candidates for the sources of variations: that is, sector and gender.
+Those variations within the age-year cells can help identify the effects of benefits changes, and there are at least two candidates for the sources of variations: that is, sector and gender.